Odesa-Holovna railway station

-Odesa–Holovna railway station (Odesa–Main, Одеса–Головна) is the main train station of Odesa, a city in southern Ukraine.
+Odesa-Holovna railway station (lit.
+'Odesa-Main', Одеса-Головна) is the main train station of Odesa, a city in southern Ukraine.
 Situated on Odesa railway junction, 9 kilometers from Odesa-Zastava I station.
 The original building of the station was opened in 1883.
-It was damaged in 1944 during the World War II and rebuilt in 1952.
+It was damaged in 1944 during World War II and rebuilt in 1952.
 The station was electrified in 1972.

 The station is located in the city centre of Odesa.
 In 1982, the building of the station was included on the list of architectural monuments of local significance.
 In 2018, the Odesa-Holovna railway station was included in the top-10 busiest railway stations in Ukraine, serving 5.5 million long-distance passengers.

 History

 On 15 January 1863, a decision on the construction and delegation of state funds to the Odesa — Balta Railway was approved, which would connect the port city on the Black Sea with the central regions of Ukraine.
 Baron Karl von Ungern-Sternberg was appointed to manage the works, while the general management was delegated to the governor of the region Paul von Kotzebue.
-In December 1864, it was ordered was to extend the Odesa — Balta line through Kremenchuk to Kharkiv.
+In December 1864, it was ordered to extend the Odesa — Balta line to Kryukiv (today part of Kremenchuk).